ahmet-umut/covertovert/code/README.md

 This function transmits a binary message using a covert channel.
 The key steps are:

-1. Generate a binary message of length 128 bits.
+1. Generate a binary message.
-2. Use the provided encoding dictionary to map biti bits of the message to bito bits.
+2. Use the provided encoding dictionary to map "biti" bits of the message to "bito" bits.
+Details about this parameter will be explained.
 3. Send the mapped bits bit by bit as DNS packets, modifying the CD flag to convey the information.
-4. Measure the time taken to transmit the message and calculate the covert channel capacity.
+4. Measure the time taken for sender to send the message and calculate the covert channel capacity.

 ### receive

 This function listens for incoming packets and decodes the received bits into the original binary message.
 The steps are:

 1. Construct a decoding dictionary based on the provided encoding dictionary.
+The provided dictionary, thus, should be generated correctly.
 2. Capture packets using the sniff function and extract the CD flag values.
 3. Decode the received bits and reconstruct the message.
-4. Log the reconstructed message and terminate when the full message is received.
+4. Log the reconstructed message (in binary string representation format) and terminate when last 8 bits correspond to "." and the received bit count is a multiply of 8.

 ## How to Run